iBrotNano/TestEnvironment/README.md

 The project sets up an environment for xUnit tests.
 This environment makes creating fixtures for .NET tests easy.

+## Download

+You can download the latest release NuGet from the [NuGet Gallery](https://www.nuget.org/packages/MarcelMelzig.TestEnvironment/).

+Pre-release versions can be downloaded and tested from [Package MarcelMelzig.TestEnvironment (github.com)](https://github.com/iBrotNano/TestEnvironment/pkgs/nuget/MarcelMelzig.TestEnvironment).
+They will be deleted regularly.
+So using them will definitely break your builds after some time.

 ## File an issue

-You can file an issue here in GitHub.
-Please use the issue templates "bug report" for bugs and "feature request" for missing features.
+You can file an issue in [GitHub](https://github.com/iBrotNano/TestEnvironment).
+Please use the issue templates `bug report` for bugs and `feature request` for missing features.
 The other issue types are for internal planning and documentation.
 Those issue types are forms which will lead you through the reporting process.

 ## Documentation

 You will find all documentation for the library in the [wiki](https://github.com/iBrotNano/TestEnvironment/wiki).

-The api documentation will be published at [Uri to the api docs].

 ## Using the environment for your own tests